vlOd2/MCClassicServerList/README.md

     }
 }
 ```
-5. Click "Save Script"
+5. Click "Save Script" and minimize Fiddler (do not close it as the server will fail to connect to the proxy)
-6. Now go to your server run script command and add `-Dhttp.proxyHost=127.0.0.1 -Dhttp.proxyPort=8888` after java, your run command should look like this:
+6. Now go to your server run script command and add `-Dhttp.proxyHost=127.0.0.1 -Dhttp.proxyPort=8888` after java, your run command should look something simillar to this: `java.exe -Dhttp.proxyHost=127.0.0.1 -Dhttp.proxyPort=8888 -cp minecraft-server.jar com.mojang.minecraft.server.MinecraftServer`
+7. Enjoy

+# It's not working!
+Where can I get help?
+You can create a new issue in the "Issues" tab